cchitsiang/awesome-stars/topics.md

 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3, Mistral, Gemma, and other large language models.
 - [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform / OpenTofu state migration tool for GitOps
-- [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - 🚃 A library for handling mediator pattern and simplified CQRS pattern within an event driven architecture. inspired by csharp MediatR library.
+- [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - 🚃 A library for handling mediator patterns and simplified CQRS patterns within an event-driven architecture. inspired by csharp MediatR library.
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.